 - No need to file an uncontested divorce to use My Divorce Papers.

-- Quick process – My Divorce Papers says many of their customers complete the necessary documents within an hour!
+- Quick process – My Divorce Papers says many of their customers complete the necessary divorce papers PDF within an hour.

 - The $159 price point excludes court filing fees.